The Great Ancient Egyptian Civilization

-Cats, the intimated domestic animal were worshiped and considered as sacred animal in Ancient Egypt.
-The Ancient Egyptians held cats to its highest esteem.
+Cats, the intimated domestic animal were worshiped and considered as sacred animals in Ancient Egypt.
+The Ancient Egyptians held cats to their highest esteem.
 Killing a cat or injuring it was a severe penalty.
-Almost each Ancient Egyptian house had a cat as their pet, protecting them against the evil souls and diseases.
+Almost every Ancient Egyptian house had a cat as their pet, protecting them against evil souls and diseases.
 She was also believed to bring them good luck and fertility.
-The cat was made as an Iconic Goddess, whom was called Bastet Goddess.
-It was half feline and half woman.
+The cat was made as an Iconic Goddess, who was called Bastet Goddess.
+It was a half feline and half woman.
 Bastet was worshiped widely in Egypt, especially in the North of Egypt.
 She was the domestic life, protecting people and in particular the women against any dreadful disease or danger and granting them good luck and happy life.
 The most fascinating about ancient Egyptian cats’ monuments is that the statue carries a real body of a cat preserved inside it after a mummification process.
 Therefore, owning a cat statue of Goddess Bastet is considered a major in most of the Ancient Egyptians till the current day.

 Surprisingly, the ancient Egyptians did not ride camels regularly as most think they did.
 Instead, they were using the donkeys for carrying the burdens.
 On the other hand, the boats were the common transportation method that was featured by its high convenience.
 The fantastic warm nature of Egypt highly helped the boats’ sailing.
 The Nile River was crossing all the fertile lands, creating a huge highway that links all the different living areas of ancient Egypt.
 The River current helped rowing from south to north.
 However, for those who wanted to sail in the opposite direction, the winds were in their help.
 There were two types of boats used in ancient Egypt.
 First, light papyrus boats were used to carry people in their daily life.
 Secondly, huge wooden bridge-like boats transport heavy stone blocks.